Medical Record Audit Trails for Document Printing: HIPAA Audit Trail Requirements and How to Achieve Compliance

 Why Are Audit Trails Used in Medical Printing Workflows?

 Whenever someone takes an action with PHI, it leaves a footprint.
-A nurse updating a chart, a billing specialist reviewing an account, an insurer developing an EOB, and a statement being printed and mailed, are all actions that can be recorded, tracked, and verified.
+A nurse updating a chart, a billing specialist reviewing an account, an insurer developing an EOB, and a patient statement being developed, are all actions that can be recorded, tracked, and verified.
 Whenever logs of this information are created, an audit trail is formed.

 An audit trail for medical records is a chronological account of everyone who accessed or modified PHI, what actions they took, and when they completed those actions.
 Audit trails patient privacy, provide proof of HIPAA compliance, and help organizations catch mistakes quickly.